- Signs & Symptoms

 - Symptoms include:

-- This type of poisoning results when organisms (viruses, bacterium, parasites, or prions) or the toxins produced by the organisms, contaminate foods or beverages.
-This type of poisoning also is known as a food-borne illness or food-borne disease.
+- This type of poisoning results when organisms (viruses, bacteria, parasites, or prions) or the toxins produced by the organisms, contaminate foods or beverages.
+This type of poisoning also is known as a foodborne illness or foodborne disease.

 Are the stomach flu and food poisoning contagious, and how are they spread (transmitted)?

 Is the stomach flu contagious, and how is it spread?

 - The stomach flu virus is contagious.
 This means that the virus is spread from person to person.